brianyi14/honda-accord-prices/report.md

     ## 1     37 1008.49
     ## 2     35  909.33  2    99.165 1.9084 0.1634

-For a nested F-Test, the null hypothesis is that the coefficients of all the additonal predictors is zero.
-The alternative hypothesis is that at least one of the coefficients of the additional predictors is not zero.
 The F-statistic is 1.9084, which is not equal to one, indicating we should reject the null hypothesis.
-However, the p-value of 0.1634 is not significant so we can say that the null hypothesis is true.
-In other words, the addition of the cubic and quartic terms is not an improvement in predicting the price of a Honda Accord.
+However, a p-value of 0.1634 is once again not significant so the addition of the cubic and quartic terms is not an improvement in predicting the price of a Honda Accord.

 ------------------------------------------------------------------------

 **Quintic Model**

-We conduct a nested F-test to determine whether the addition of a cubic, quartic, and quintic terms improves our quadratic model.
+We now check to see if the addition of a cubic, quartic, and quintic term improves our quadratic model.

 ``` r
 # Quintic Model